codeceptjs/CodeceptJS/docs/bootstrap.md

 > The same behavior is set for `run-multiple` command

-The `bootstrapAll` and `teardownAll` hooks are preferred to use for setting up common logic of tested project: to start application server or database, to start webdriver's grid.
+The `bootstrapAll` and `teardownAll` hooks are preferred to use for setting up common logic of tested project: to start the application server or database or to start webdriver's grid.

 The `bootstrap` and `teardown` hooks are used for setting up each testing browser: to create unique [cloud testing server](/helpers/WebDriver#cloud-providers) connection or to create specific browser-related test data in database (like users with names with browsername in it).